atbeesley/algos_shop/README.md

 # algos_shop

-To start the frontend, clone the repo and run
+To start the frontend, clone the repo, cd into the repo, and run
 ```
 npm run start
 ```